tiongjjyi/tp/docs/UserGuide.md

 **Command failure:** Incorrect format results in an error message shown and the course is not filtered.

 ### Resetting the course list: `reset`
-Shows a list of all courses in the original state after filtering.
+Resets a filtered or sorted course list to its original order, where courses are arranged chronologically based on when they were added, with the first course added at the top of the displayed list.

 **Format:** `reset`